Select a language

 The ops team can use a load balancer to redirect each user’s next transaction from blue to green, and—once all production traffic is filtered through the green environment—the blue environment is brought offline.
 Blue can either standby as a disaster recovery option, or it can become the container for the next update.

-Kubernetes is a natural fit with all the elements associated with the blue green deployment process, including cloud-native apps, microservices, containers, continuous integration, continuous delivery, continuous deployment, and DevOps.
+Kubernetes is a natural fit with all the elements associated with the blue green deployment process, including cloud-native apps, microservices, containers, continuous integration, continuous delivery, continuous deployment, SRE, and DevOps.
 As an open source platform that automates Linux® container operations, Kubernetes not only helps orchestrate the containers that package cloud-native apps’ microservices, but Kubernetes is also supported by a collection of architectural patterns that developers can reuse instead of creating application architectures from scratch.

 One of those Kubernetes patterns is known as the Declarative Deployment pattern.
 Since microservices are inherently small, they can multiply in number very quickly.
 The Declarative Deployment pattern reduces the manual effort needed to deploy new pods—the smallest and simplest unit in the Kubernetes architecture.